History of the St. Louis Cardinals (1920–1952): Sale to Anheuser–Busch

 However, Saigh ultimately sold the Cardinals to St. Louis-based brewer Anheuser-Busch (A–B).
 In February 1953, a group of local businessmen, some of whom sat on the company's board of directors, approached company president and chief executive officer Gussie Busch about A–B buying the team.
 They persuaded Busch to meet with Saigh, who told him that a group of investors from Milwaukee, which at that time did not have a major league team, were seriously considering buying the team.
 The 55-year-old Busch had not been a big baseball fan, preferring the gentlemanly outdoor sports of hunting, fishing and horseback riding he had grown up taking part in on his family's estate.

 But Busch nevertheless saw the company's purchase of the Cardinals as a shrewd business move.
 It would first increase A–B's sales through the captive market of as many as 30,000 spectators, many of whom would buy a beer or two, at Sportsman's Park on summer afternoons.
-Indirectly it would also help the company by disadvantaging one local competitor, Griesedieck Brothers, who had long sponsored the team's radio and television broadcasts, leading one of their brands, Falstaff, to outsell A–B's flagship Budweiser in the city of St. Louis itself, which greatly consterned Busch.
+Indirectly it would also help the company by disadvantaging one local competitor, Griesedieck Brothers, who had long sponsored the team's radio and television broadcasts, leading one of their brands, Falstaff, to outsell A–B's flagship Budweiser in the city of St. Louis itself, which greatly consternated Busch.
 At the national level, preventing the Cardinals from moving to Milwaukee would also prevent Schlitz and Pabst, the company's two main competitors at that time, from capitalizing on having a local major-league team to use as a promotional platform and similar captive market for beer sales at games.
 Lastly, it would be favorable for the company's image to have kept the team in St. Louis.

 Although Anheuser-Busch's price of $3.75 million was far less than what out-of-town suitors had put on the table, it was long believed that Busch convinced Saigh that civic pride was more important than money.
 According to A-B historian William Knoedelseder, however, Saigh had preferred from the beginning to sell to St. Louis-based interests, and he was willing to accept a lower offer from a credible buyer who would keep the Cardinals in town.
 Busch agreed the company would pay $2.5 million for the team and assume $1.25 million of Saigh's debt.
 In Saigh's five seasons as owner, the Cardinals totaled 428 wins, 341 losses for a .557 winning percentage, the fifth-best overall regular season record in the Major Leagues.